bravobravo-au/kilo-juliet-papa/README.md

 LOG_MESSAGE=Published MQTT Message: %(message)s to topic: %(topic)s
 ```
 MQTT_MESSAGE is the message that is posted to MQTT. {VALUE} is the logic value of the input.

+#Sample command configuration

+'''[SHUTDOWN]
+TYPE=COMMAND
+COMMAND=sudo /sbin/shutdown -h now
+MQTT_TOPIC=STAT/plex-server/shutdown-now
+LOG_MESSAGE=Ran command:%(command)s and got return code:%(returncode)s based upon message:%(message)s on topic:%(topic)s
+'''

+COMMAND is the command to execute when anything is published to this MQTT topic.
+LOG_MESSAGE is written when the message is processed.

+Note: To call shutdown, some changes were made sudoers to allow a non root user to run shutdown via sudo.
+This is a safer way than running this script as root.
+At the moment nothing is done with the returned data form the process.
+Maybe later this could be pushed back to MQTT.

 #Why the name?